chasehils/Space_man/README.md

 ![spaceman_game](https://user-images.githubusercontent.com/128996101/234357262-7213efc6-8779-490b-9d0f-5a68940d8969.jpg)

 As a user:
-  - Display an empty page with a Spaceship on it.
+  - Display an page that has blocks that are empty.
-  - Allow a drop down box with possible choices for words.
+  - Three boxes will be available to choose topics from.
   - Once the category has been selected the game will begin.
   - The user will guess letters of the alphabet to complete an unknown word of the category chosen.